-Here are five examples of tests which could improve the click and open rates of your cart abandonment emails, and how some brands did just that.
+Here are five examples of tests which could improve the click and open rates of your cart abandonment emails, and we will explore how some brands did just that.

 What Should Be In An AB Test Email?

-There are a selection of A/B testing or ‘split tests’ you can run in your emails.
+SaleCycle helps brands explore intelligent marketing through the use of impactful cart abandonment emails to help you discover how to kickstart your ecommerce customer journey from their inbox into the checkout process.
+There are a selection of A/B testing or ‘split tests’ you can run in your emails to help achieve the most impact.
 Here’s some A/B testing ideas and strategies to include in your next test:

 The subject line is something to consider when looking at what should be in an AB test email in order to increase your open rates.
 Whether this is personalised to the shopper or the product, or reminding customers of your current online promotions.

 In the time between browsing and receiving their abandoned cart email, customers may have forgotten about key messages from your website.
-Below is a great example of how a large ecommerce company tried to tackle this problem, and overall push their promo code.
+Below is a great example of how a large ecommerce company tried to tackle this problem, and overall push their promo code with attention grabbing lines.